 Here’s a transcription of a conversation between Patrick and JP on 16 Nov 2011 at a restaurant.
-The audio file is too large to post on this site.
-If there’s interest I’ll see about adding it to YouTube.
+Originally the audio file was too large to post here, but now [19 Sep 2021] it’s available below.

 JD: Well Donna was seventeen, right?
 I think, she went to school …